eamon0989/courserahashes/readme.md

-A very simple app that allows you to hash a 4 digit pin comprising of number, letters and/or common symbols, then crack that pin by checking the hash against the hashes for the numbers 0 - 9999 until a match is found.
+A very simple app that allows you to hash a 4 digit pin comprising of number, letters and/or common symbols, then crack that pin by checking the hash against the hashes starting from 0000 until a match is found.